-Governing Body Fellow, Tutor, Director of Studies for Archaeology and Anthropology
+Governing Body Fellow, Director of Studies in Archaeology

 Corinne’s research interests focus on developing digital approaches for understanding prehistoric landscapes.
 Research projects include integrating important nineteenth century records of southern Brittany with survey and remote sensing data; exploring new airborne survey techniques for understanding prehistoric landscapes in Ireland and the spatial analysis of field walking results from Denmark.
 She has also recently undertaken parish-level mapping of Scotland’s population from the 18th Century to the present, contributing the digital mapping for a major book (LINK https://global.oup.com/academic/product/scotlands-populations-from-the-1850s-to-today-9780198805830?cc=gb&lang=en&)